Milestones Museum

 Milestones Museum of Living History is a museum located on the Leisure Park in Basingstoke, Hampshire, UK.
 Milestones is made up of a network of streets that have been recreated according to those found in Victorian and 1930s Hampshire.

 It was opened on 1 December 2000 by Duke of Edinburgh as a joint project between Hampshire County Council and Basingstoke and Deane Borough Council, supported by the Heritage Lottery Fund.

-In the year running 2007/8 the museum received 88,338 visitors.
+In 2025, the museum had 102,505 visitors.

 In 2014, ownership of the Milestones Museum was transferred to the Hampshire Cultural Trust as part of a larger transfer of museums from Hampshire County Council and Winchester City Council.